sarveshbhatnagar/NLP_Boundary_Detection/readme.md

 pip install -r requirements.txt or make install

-# 88.31 with all features
+# 94 with orignal

-# 88.65 with only 5 features
+# 98.8 with both

-# Dire need to change features...
+# 89 with custom